Erebot/Plop/_sources/Coding_Standard.txt

 ------------

 Use ``example.com`` as the domain for all example URLs, per :rfc:`2606`.
-You may also refer to subdomains of this domain, eg. ``irc.example.com``.
+You may also refer to subdomains of this domain, e.g. ``irc.example.com``.

 .. _`naming-conventions`: